bevyengine/bevy/release-content/migration-guides/entity_representation.md

 Instead, it is an `EntityGeneration`.
 Internally, this stores a `u32`, but that might change later.

-Working with the generation directly has never been recomended, but it is sometimes useful to do so in tests.
+Working with the generation directly has never been recommended, but it is sometimes useful to do so in tests.
 To create a generation do `EntityGeneration::FRESH.after_versions(expected_generation)`.
 To use this in tests, do `asset_eq!(entity.generation(), EntityGeneration::FRESH.after_versions(expected_generation))`.